FREQUENTLY ASKED QUESTIONS

 Is the farm organic?

 We grow our vegetables according to organic principles, and we do not use any synthetic or chemical fertilizers, insecticides or herbicides.
-We are not certified organic by the USDA nor do we plan to apply for organic certification, but we invite the community to visit us and certify our practices with their own five senses.
+You can learn more about our farming practices here, or visit us and certify our practices with your own five senses.

 How do you grow fresh produce in a polluted city?